 - What is the key message this year/this event?

 - How does it support your b2b product launch strategy objectives/core messaging?

-- How can you use few words to ensure it’s clear, concise and compelling?
+- Can you use few words to ensure it’s clear, concise and compelling?

-- How can you use it in all trade show marketing, communications, booth graphics, banners, brochures, sponsorship message?
+- Will you be able to use it in all trade show marketing, communications, booth graphics, banners, brochures, sponsorship message?

 - Who is handling the artwork (for stand, collateral and communications) and tactical marketing plan?

 - Who is overseeing consistency and budgets?

 3. Plan your stand

-What equipment do you need to support the message?
+What kind of equipment do you need to support the message?

-- What space do you need to accommodate equipment (shelves, cupboards, tables etc)
+- How much space do you need to accommodate equipment (shelves, cupboards, tables etc)

-- What special requirements (security, power, lighting, laptops, big screens)?
+- Are there any special requirements (security, power, lighting, laptops, big screens)?

-- How can you also ensure maximum wall/ promotional space for your message?
+- Can you also ensure maximum wall/ promotional space for your message so you get the best bang for your buck?

 What’s the attraction, ’wow’ factor, differentiator?